Practically Speaking: Episode two - Bringing your BVI company to an end: strike off vs liquidation

 Where an entity is no longer required there are two options available: first is solvent liquidation, a formal process to wind up and dissolve the company, bringing it to an orderly end; second is to allow the company to fall out of good standing and be struck off the register and eventually dissolved some 7 years later.

-This formal but straight-forward process brings the company to an orderly end.
-It brings formal closure and much greater certainty as well as mitigating risk for directors, shareholders and other stakeholders.
+This formal but straightforward process brings the company to an orderly end.
+It brings formal closure and much greater certainty as well as mitigating risk for directors, shareholders, and other stakeholders.
 In many cases, where the company has already disposed of its assets and settled all its liabilities, the entire liquidation process can be completed within four to six weeks.

-Once a company which has been voluntarily liquidated and dissolved, it no longer exists and can no longer incur liabilities or sue or be sued.
+Once a company has been voluntarily liquidated and dissolved, it no longer exists and can no longer incur liabilities or sue or be sued.

 The date of dissolution is significant, however, since the company will continue to have reporting obligations under the economic substance regime, for the financial period that the entity is in at the time of its liquidation.

 For decades it has been the norm to leave entities that are no longer required to be struck off.
-Strike off is automatic, when an entity no longer meets certain requirements eg not paying its annual licence fee.
+Strike off is automatic when an entity no longer meets certain requirements eg not paying its annual licence fee.

-A company remains struck off for 7 years before it is formally dissolved and during that period the company, as well as its directors and shareholders, are exposed to ongoing risk of liability and uncertainty.
+A company remains struck off for 7 years before it is formally dissolved and during that period the company, as well as its directors and shareholders, are exposed to the ongoing risk of liability and uncertainty.